All of the Six Flags Locations in the US: Ranked

 In fact, it's the second largest theme park in the world, second to Disney's Animal Kingdom.

-One of the unique aspects of this park is that a decade ago, it combined their park with the Wild Safari animal park, to form the massive park that it is known as today.
+One of the unique aspects of this park is that a decade ago, Great Adventure combined their park with the Wild Safari Animal Park, to form the massive park that we recognize it as today.

 If you enjoy fast speeds and getting your adrenaline pumping, look no further than the Kingda Ka ride at Great Adventure.